 Benefits

-You choose how much of your salary goes into your FSA, a minimum of $120, up to the annual maximum of $3,050 in 2024.
+You choose how much of your salary goes into your FSA, a minimum of $120, up to the annual maximum of $3,050 in 2024, in 2025 the annual maximum will increase to $3,200.
 Choose this amount carefully because FSAs are “use it or lose it” accounts, and you must spend your entire yearly allotment by December 31 or your unspent funds will be forfeit.

 Eligibility